jeffreysorgen/golf-club-sensors/implementation.md

   - Later will get 100 3D data points per second (does this save on memory?
 Likely yes.)
 - When Resting, don't print more readings.

 #### Description:

 **The goal is to "turn on" readings when sensor is oriented with clubhead down at the ground.**
 What instrument determines when to begin doing something?
 The **accelerometer**.
 Depending on how the device is attached, one axis determines the direction of gravity.
 That axis has an approximate reading of 1G, the force of gravity in one direction.
+Resting state is negative value to Ready state (or vice versa).

 When the device is attached perpendicular to the stick as shown, then the Y axis is going to determine its orientation.

-_Some combination of coordinates might need to be calculated with advanced math for gravity=zero.
+Some combination of coordinates might need to be calculated with advanced math for _gravity=zero._
-At this stage of development it probably in not necessary._
+But at this stage of development it probably in not necessary.

+First, understand the orientation of the device.
+Then, make the device only identify the change in state so it can **beep**.

+#### Figuring out the sensors:
 _I need one reading - knowing the orientation of the device.
 So depending on which way the device is attached to the golf club head, one of either x, y, or z will only be positive or negative.
 And since Accelerometer +/- Z axis is up/down, then this is the sensor to use.